Are Egyptian cotton bed sheets really the best? Our sleep editor investigates

 (Image credit: Bed Threads)

 Like Egyptian cotton, linen sheets are temperature-regulating and wash well.
 They're also antibacterial and anti-static to create a cleaner and more comfortable sleeping environment.
-If you suffer from night sweats, hot flashes, or you simply run a little hot, you might get on better with the best linen bed sheets
+If you suffer from night sweats, hot flashes, or you simply run a little hot, you might get on better with the best linen bed sheets.

-(Image credit: Cozy Earth)
+(Image credit: ettitude)

 If you know where to look for it, you can find a set of organic Egyptian cotton sheets in one of the major sleep stores.
 But if you're keen to shop sustainably, you might be better off with bamboo bedding.

-AiryWeight Eucalyptus Sheet Set on a bed.
+Sijo Eucalyptus Sheet Set on a bed against a white wall.

 (Image credit: Sijo)